Monetary Policy Committee meeting: 3 key issues for deliberation before the 6 wise men to agree and disagree

 Currently, the daily surplus liquidity is in the region of Rs 10-12 lakh crore.
 There is also a cost attached to it as RBI absorbs this liquidity by paying banks at 3.35 per cent.
 One of the MPC members Goyal had said that whenever monetary normalisation starts, it should be very gradual and aligned to growth recovery and inflation paths.

 "Since stance affects only repo rate actions, other normalisation can start even in an accommodative stance," said Goyal.
 In the post-global financial crisis, the RBI had decided to first reduce excess liquidity before taking a call on interest rates.
-Similarly, the U.S. Federal Reserve had decided to halt its balance sheet expansion, which increased from a trillion-dollar before the Lehman crisis to over 5 trillion dollars by 2013-14, but the U.S. central bank didn't reduce the balance sheet size back to the pre-crisis level.
+Similarly, the US Federal Reserve had decided to halt its balance sheet expansion, which increased from a trillion-dollar before the Lehman crisis to over 5 trillion dollars by 2013-14, but the US central bank didn't reduce the balance sheet size back to the pre-crisis level.
 M Govinda Rao, Chief Economic Advisor of Brickwork Ratings said that the RBI may signal the mopping of excess liquidity, although the actual mopping up will be done in a calibrated manner.

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today